thaske/ma-grid/README.md

 # <img src="./public/icons/icon128.png" height="22px" style="margin-right: 4px;"> MA Grid

-MA Grid is a web extension that displays a GitHub-style activity heatmap on Math Academy.
-It also includes some basic settings for heatmap location (main feed or sidebar), an option to hide the existing XP tracker, and a button to clear cache.
+MA Grid is a web extension that displays a GitHub-style activity graph on Math Academy.
+It also includes some basic settings for placement (main feed or sidebar), an option to hide the existing XP tracker, and a button to clear cache.

 This project is still in very early development.
 If you have any feature ideas or bugs, you're welcome to open an issue.